-With 425 km of slopes and 132 lifts between 1200 and 3250 m above sea level: Paradiski offers an exceptional ski area and is the second-largest ski area in the world thanks to its cable car connection the Vanoise Express.
-Launched 10 years ago, it connects two iconic Savoyard resorts: Les Arcs and La Plagne.
-But between these two resorts, which one best fits your expectations?
+With 425 km of slopes and 132 lifts between 1200 and 3250 m above sea level: Paradiski offers an outstanding ski area and is the second-largest ski area in the world thanks to its cable car connection the Vanoise Express.
+Launched ten years ago, Paradiski connects two iconic Savoyard resort areas: Les Arcs and La Plagne.
+But between these two resort areas, which one best fits your expectations?
 How to decide and which to choose?
 Here are some elements of comparison between Les Arcs and La Plagne.

-They are only a few kilometres apart, they work together to offer you ever more attractive holiday offers but at the same time cultivating their own unique identities …
+They are only a few kilometres apart, and they work together to offer you even more attractive holiday offers but at the same time they encourage their own unique identities.

 -Family-oriented, sporty, festive and cosy, Les Arcs is a multi-faceted ski resort.
 Organized over five sites (Bourg-Saint-Maurice, Arc 1600, Arc 1800, Arc 1950 and Arc 2000), it offers different atmospheres to meet all your wishes.

 -Presenting itself as a family resort, La Plagne benefits from an international reputation thanks to its ski area and its accommodation capacity.
 It is also organized on several sites (10): Plagne 1800, Plagne Centre, Plagne Aime 2000, Plagne Villages, Plagne Soleil, Plagne Bellecote, Belle Plagne, Montachvin Les Coches, Plagne Montalbert, Champagny en Vanoise.

 Access and parking at Les Arcs and La Plagne